Key Takeaways

 Learn More: Thimble Review

-Explore The Best General Liability Insurance in Montana By Industry
+Find the Best General Liability Insurance in Montana by Industry

 Montana's mix of agriculture, tourism, construction and professional services means liability exposures differ across the state.
 A Bozeman property manager and a Miles City welding shop pay different premiums because insurers price based on claim risk for each type of work.
 The tables below let you compare rates within your industry to find the best value for your business.